About

 Game On, Hastings City Art Gallery, Hastings, 9 July – 2 October 2011.
 Curators: Jacob Scott and John Walsh

-Pioneer-City.com (solo).
+Pioneer-City.com (multimedia installation).
 Letting Space public art commission.
 Ground Floor, Soho Apartments, 80 Taranaki St, Wellington, 17 June – 10 July 2011.
 Curators: Mark Amery and Sophie Jerram

 Pioneer City (Billboard) (solo).
 Ghuznee St Art Billboard, Wellington, 28 March – July 2011